rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: If I can get to me actual points.
 When you sent the mail about this proposal, I became extremely excited about it.
 I could see how the syntax aligned with my mental mode of the object model.
 And then I went and talked to some JS developers and universally the reaction was viscerally negative.
 They partly reacted to the "own" keyword.
 A lot of developers don't have a

-MM: was it the "own" keyword or soething else?
+MM: Was it the "own" keyword or soething else?

-BT: the presence of  keyword was the bigget problem. coming from current programs where you can do data properties without a keyword, saying "add this keyword for your 99% use case" was not an easy sell.  there's an arguent to be made that members today and new members tomorrow have default placement that makes sense.
+BT: The presence of  keyword was the bigget problem. coming from current programs where you can do data properties without a keyword, saying "add this keyword for your 99% use case" was not an easy sell.  there's an arguent to be made that members today and new members tomorrow have default placement that makes sense.
 So allowing the implementation to place members based on the kind of member is worth more than the orthogonality.
 There's other issues, e.g., per instance and per class allocation semantics.

 WH: You said you liked the "own" keyword but found users don't like it.
 But at the last meeting we had users who don't like NOT having a keyword on a definition (because it makes it look too much like assignment) so we have users on both sides of this issue.
 How do we reconcile them?

-MF: wel lthere are other options like ":=".   they weren't complainign about the lack of a keyword, they were complaining about the similarity to assignment.
+MF: Wel lthere are other options like ":=".   they weren't complainign about the lack of a keyword, they were complaining about the similarity to assignment.

 DH: Can we forget that := was ever brought up?

 DH: I have a hard time believing that the similarity to assignment is actually a source of confusion.

-DH: there's an expectation about different constructs.
+DH: There's an expectation about different constructs.
 When I think about a private data property, I expect that to be on the instance.
 To have to say that every time seems like it's too verbose for the common case.

 BT: I would submit that we have evidence to the counter, given the significant usage in the ecosystem already.